roman-milk/roman-milk.github.io/fit-vs-fat.md

+===

- ****** Fit vs. Fat ****** byTheTalkMan© I realized something was off about me after my first few years of school.
+I realized something was off about me after my first few years of school.
 I felt no connection or common bond with anyone.
 I did not understand how these other children functioned.
 How they interacted with one another; so I learned how to behave through imitation of others.

  It was not until middle school that I finally learned the truth about myself.
 I was looking through a psychology book when I came across the term 'sociopath.'
 As I read through the symptoms, I realized it read as a description of myself.
 Aggressiveness.
 Lack of empathy or attachment to others.
 Shallow emotions.
 Lack of guilt.
 Superficial charm.
 A need for stimulation.
 Manipulative.
 An incapacity for love.
 It all fit.
 Reading this was the first time I felt what may be categorized as 'relief.'
 I knew what I was now.
 I knew what secret my parents and my therapist had been hiding from me.
 I was a sociopath.
 And nothing could have me...happier, if you want it in terms you can easily relate too.